openactive/2018-20.openactive.io/index.md

 ##### Section Notes
 **Purpose**: This section will expose some latest blog posts for users to quickly gain a insight into recent activity.
 **Functionality**: Each contain article block will support a title, excerpt, author, post date and thumbnail.
 **Design**: The design should be lead by established web conventions with regards to article lists so users are able to easily interpret content they are seeing.
+**Copy-writing Notes**:
 </div>

 + News Article List (2)